phun333/twitch-telegram-bot/README.md

 - Use tools like screen or tmux to keep the bot running in background
 - Notifications are sent only once when stream starts
 - Bot will wait 60 seconds and retry on errors

+## Contributing

+We welcome contributions to improve this project!
+Feel free to:

+- Report bugs
+- Suggest new features
+- Submit pull requests
+- Improve documentation

+Your contributions will help make this bot even better.
+Thank you for your interest in the project!